-Bailiff: All rise.
+Clerk of Court: All rise.
 Oyez, oyez, oyez!
 The United States Court of Appeals for Veterans Claims is now in session.
 The Honorable Robert N. Davis presiding.
 All who have business before this Court draw near and you shall be heard.
 God bless the United States and this honorable Court.

 Judge Davis: Good morning.
 I’m Chief Judge Davis.
 To my right is a Judge Bartley, to my left to Judge Falvey.
 We are here today in the matter of Adams against Wilkie, docket number 18-2049, to consider whether the Court has jurisdiction over the Board referral of a TDIU issue.
 Would both counsels for the parties please note your appearance for the record?

 Amy Odom: Amy Odom, with the law firm of Chisholm Chisholm & Kilpatrick for Mr. Adams, and with me at counsel table is Alyse Galoski and Bradley Hennings, also representing Mr. Adams.